webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 objects to the ''eyelid'' path.
 One is to define a ''marker'', which wouldn't work here because the graphic would only appear at each corner of the eye.
 Another is to run text along the path, which may seem odd but in this case provides the illusion we want.

-First place many lowercase ''l'' characters within a '''text''' element, enough to overflow the shape:
+First, place many lowercase ''l'' characters within a '''text''' element, enough to overflow the ''eyelids'' shape:

 <syntaxhighlight lang="xml">
 <text id="eyelashContent" >